sklarcorp/data-style-guide/README.md

 * "Millimeters" should be reflected as a lowercase abbreviation (e.g. "mm")
 * "Centimeters should be reflected as a lowercase abbreviation (e.g. "cm")

+### Documenting Multi-Dimensional Measurements ###
+* A unit of measure should always follow each number when identifying multiple dimensions of instruments
+  * See **Spelling Out Words and Use of Symbols or Abbreviations** for accepted unit of measurement abbreviations
+  * (e.g. 6-1/2" x 2" Retractor Blade)
+  * (e.g. 4mm x 5mm Bite)
+* "x" should be lowercase (e.g. "4mm x 5mm Bite" not "4mm X 5mm Bite")
+* While no spaces are placed before or after "x" when indicating teeth or prongs (e.g."2x3 rows of atraumatic teeth", spaces _**should**_ be used before and after the "x" when indicating multiple dimensions of an instrument that includes a unit of measurement (e.g. "4mm X 5mm Bite" not "4mmx5mm Bite")